allister-grange/terraform-associate-guide-003/5- Interact with Terraform Modules/5-notes.md

 #### **Variable scope within modules/child modules**

-The root module variables are set using the CLI, environment variables and variable files.
+The root module variables are set using the CLI, environment variables, variable files or in a Terraform Cloud workspace.

 When passing variables into the child modules, the calling module passes the variables in using the `module` block.

 The outputs defined by the child module will then be accessible in the calling module.

+Terraform will automatically pick up files with the name `terraform.tfvars` or `terraform.tfvars.json`, or files ending in `.auto.tfvars` or `.auto.tfvars.json`

 ## Exam Objectives / Testing